May 20th, 2017 2:00am

 For Anxiety.
 Some research shows that taking lavender oil by mouth for 6-10 weeks improves anxiety and sleep and prevents anxiety recurrence in people with mild-to-severe anxiety.

-11. GABA (gamma-Aminobutyric acid) May inhibit production of chemical messengers in the brain involved in regulation of mood.
+11. GABA (gamma-Aminobutyric acid) May inhibit the production of chemical messengers in the brain involved in mood regulation.
 For anxiety, sleep problems, (and lowering blood pressure).
 100mg – 250mg three times a day

 GABA’s role as an inhibitory neurotransmitter is paramount.
 A study of over 1200 students in China looked at the association of problem behavior with neurotransmitter deficiency in adolescents.
-Upon completion of two analytical questionnaires it was concluded that deficiencies in neurotransmitters such as GABA may cause behavior and mental issues, including those of anxiety and depression
+Upon completion of two analytical questionnaires, it was concluded that deficiencies in neurotransmitters such as GABA might cause behavior and mental issues, including those of anxiety and depression

-Another benefit of GABA’s ability to promote relaxation is that it may be helpful in inducing sleep.
+Another benefit of GABA’s ability to promote relaxation is that it may help induce sleep.

 Supplementing with GABA has been shown to help reduce blood pressure in adults with mild hypertension.
 An eight-week trial was conducted on 50 men and women with systolic blood pressure between 130 and 180mmHg.
-The results of this study showed a significant reduction in blood pressure with daily supplementation of 80 mg of GABA, as compared to the placebo group (Matsubara F, et al., Japanese.
+This study showed a significant reduction in blood pressure with daily supplementation of 80 mg of GABA, compared to the placebo group (Matsubara F, et al., Japanese.
 (Pharmacology & Therapeutics, 2002).

-12. Melatonin (hormone that regulates natural sleep/wake cycles) for sleep problems .25mg – 10mg/night
+12. Melatonin (a hormone that regulates natural sleep/wake cycles) for sleep problems .25mg – 10mg/night

 Taking melatonin by mouth helps improve sleep disorders in blind children and adults.